-Personally identifiable information (PII), or sensitive personal information (SPI), as used in information security and privacy laws, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
+Personally identifiable information (PII), or sensitive personal information (SPI), as used in information security and privacy laws, can be used on its own or with other information to identify, contact, or locate a single person or identify an individual in context.

 While using our Website, we do not ask you to provide us with any personally identifiable information.
 Therefore:

-When you contact us by e-mail, the data you provide (your e-mail address, if applicable your name and your telephone number) will be stored by us in order to answer your questions.
-We delete the data arising in this context after the storage is no longer necessary, or limit the processing if statutory retention obligations exist.
+When you contact us by e-mail, the data you provide (your e-mail address, if applicable, your name, and your telephone number) will be stored by us to answer your questions.
+We delete the data arising in this context after the storage is no longer necessary or limit the processing if statutory retention obligations exist.

-A “cookie” is a tiny data file that we transfer onto your computer, mobile phone, or any other device that you use to access the nuclear-power.com, generally used for authentication and tracking.
-Every cookie expires after a certain period of time, but that period varies depending on what the cookie is used for and how your browser is configured.
+A “cookie” is a tiny data file that we transfer onto your computer, mobile phone, or any other device that you use to access nuclear-power.com, generally used for authentication and tracking.
+Every cookie expires after a certain period, but that period varies depending on what the cookie is used for and how your browser is configured.

-Like many sites, we use “cookies” to collect information by the interaction of your mobile phone or web browser with our Website.
+Like many sites, we use “cookies” to collect information by interacting your mobile phone or web browser with our website.
 Such information is typically considered non-personal information.

-Functions from Twitter services are integrated into our webpages.
+Functions from Twitter services are integrated into our web pages.
 These functions are offered by Twitter Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA.
-By using Twitter and the function “Retweet”, the webpages that you visit will be linked with your Twitter account and made public to other users.
+Using Twitter and the function “Retweet” will link the web pages you visit with your Twitter account and make it public to other users.
 Information is also transmitted to Twitter in this way.
-We would like to point out that we, as providers of the website, do not receive information about the contents of the transmitted data or their use by Twitter.
+We want to point out that we, as providers of the website, do not receive information about the contents of the transmitted data or their use by Twitter.
 For more information, please see Twitter’s privacy statement.
 You can change your privacy protection settings for Twitter in your account settings.

 If you want to get in touch with us, please do not hesitate to contact us via e-mail: